JacobOlin/MKS22X-FinalProject/README.md

 Dev Log:

 5/20/19:
   Jacob- Started to work on allowing the player to move around.
 Also added a cool down on move so that the player doesn't move too quickly.
 Also created the class walls.
-They show up but don't do anything.
+They show up but don't do anything.<br/>
   Cody - Added the Fighttable interface and the basses for the Enemy classes

 5/21/19: